 Andrea Mazzarino, a TomDispatch regular, co-founded Brown University’s Costs of War Project.
 She has held various clinical, research, and advocacy positions, including at a Veterans Affairs PTSD Outpatient Clinic, with Human Rights Watch, and at a community mental health agency.
 She is the co-editor of War and Health: The Medical Consequences of the Wars in Iraq and Afghanistan.

 Alfred W. McCoy, a TomDispatch regular, is the Harrington professor of history at the University of Wisconsin-Madison.
-He is the author of In the Shadows of the American Century: The Rise and Decline of U.S. Global Power (Dispatch Books).
-His new book, just published, is To Govern the Globe: World Orders and Catastrophic Change.
+He is the author of In the Shadows of the American Century: The Rise and Decline of U.S. Global Power.
+His newest book is To Govern the Globe: World Orders and Catastrophic Change (Dispatch Books).

 Bill McKibben is a frequent contributor to The New York Review of Books, a scholar in residence at Middlebury College, and the author of The End of Nature and Deep Economy: The Wealth of Communities and the Durable Future.